Definitions with Annotations

 Injecting a lazy dependency - Lazy<T>

 Koin can automatically detect and resolve a lazy dependency.
-Here for example, we want to resolve lazily the LoggerDataSource
+Here, for example, we want to resolve lazily the LoggerDataSource

 definition.
 You just need to use the Lazy

-Kotlin type like follow:
+Kotlin type as follows:

 @Single